-This clears the text allowing you to type in a search term such as the name of a town.
+<new search> and type in a search term such as the name of a town.

 Note that the search is biased towards the current map location, so you might want to zoom out and pan to the right continent before searching.

 Type a search term into the box and hit return.